Home Grown: St. Louis Farmers Markets

 When: Soulard Market is open year round from 8:00 am to 5:00 pm on Wednesdays and Thursdays, 7:00 am to 5:00 pm on Fridays, and 7:00 am to 5:30 pm on Saturdays.

 Tower Grove Park’s urban forest sets this farmers market apart from others.
 Kicking off its 10th season, it is going big with more than 50 vendors of local produce, delicious ready-to-eat food, artisan coffee and tea, flowers grown right in the city, and live music to keep you entertained while you shop and eat.
-Don’t miss their Local Food Challenge for the entire month of June, where they challenge you to eat as much local food as possible for 30 days.

 Where: 4256 Magnolia Ave., St. Louis, MO 63110